JVHallam/kata-react-lifecycles/docs/kataComponentFullDetails.md

 ## Expect the element to display the error, when an error is thrown
 * static getDerivedStateFromError( error )
-  * In this function, error is a string.
-In componentDidCatch, it is an error object?
+  * In this function, error is an error object.
+Don't render it into the dom, render error.message
 * return the new state
 * render the message from the updated state, into the dom